Pataskala Presbyterian Church

 Pataskala Presbyterian Church is a historic church at Atkinson and Main Streets in Pataskala, Ohio.
-It was built in 1868 and was added to the National Register in 1983.
+It was built in 1868 and added to the National Register in 1983.
+It is the oldest church building in Pataskala that is still used as a church.

-The church congregation was founded in 1837, meeting first at a log home in "Linne Township, Ohio" [perhaps what is now Linnville, Ohio, also in Licking County?].
+The church congregation was founded in 1837, meeting first in Harrison Township in the barn of local area resident Joseph Baird and then at a log school house in Lima Township.
+With no regular meeting place, services were held in a variety of locations, including schoolhouses, the Methodist Church in Etna, at the Conine grist mill, and in barns.
 Then from 1852 to 1868, it met in a frame structure.
+When this frame structure became unsafe, a lot was purchased in Pataskala for the current building.
 The church was constructed at a cost of $5000 in 1868.

+The church was dedicated later, in 1870, and its bell hung in 1873.
+The original structure was brick, with the present stone facade added in about 1930.
+Sunday school rooms and a social hall were added to the basement in 1917.
+The sanctuary was remodeled in 1922 for the addition of a pipe organ and choir loft.
+The church's educational wing and a new social hall were added in 1969.

-The church was dedicated later, in 1870, its bell was hung in 1873.
-It was deemed significant for National Register listing "as an example of the Gothic Revival often used in churches during the mid-nineteenth century....
+The structure was deemed significant for National Register listing "as an example of the Gothic Revival often used in churches during the mid-nineteenth century....